argonautproject/us-core-patient-data-feed/README.md

    1. Servers MAY support additional channel types and payload content types, and SHOULD clearly document any additional supported options.

 5. Error Handling and Documentation
+   1. Servers SHALL clearly document the following in their developer-facing documentation:
+      1. Supported resources and filters
+      1. Supported notification triggers
    1. Servers SHOULD provide clear error messages when rejecting subscription requests due to unsupported features.
-   1. Servers SHALL clearly document which resources and filters they support for the Patient Data Feed in their developer-facing documentation.

 6. Security
    1. Servers SHALL implement appropriate access control for managing subscriptions.